replicatedhq/replicated-field-labs/instruqt/lab05-airgap/04-moving-assets/assignment.md

 teaser: A short description of the challenge.
 notes:
 - type: text
-  contents: Move some assets in place
+  contents: Move some assets across the Air Gap and install Kubernetes
 tabs:
 - title: CLI
   type: terminal